Student Health Services

-Hours of Operation
+Student Health Services Hours of Operation

 Student Health Services is open Monday through Friday, 9 a.m. to 12:30 p.m. and again from 1:00 p.m. to 5 p.m.
-We are currently having Saturday hours from 9 a.m. - 1 p.m. on a 90 day trial basis.
+We are also open on Saturdays from 9 a.m. to 1 p.m. for sick visits.
 It is understood that students have schedules to keep and given this, students are encouraged to make appointments whenever possible.
 Emergencies are always given priority.
 Service is provided for all medical problems from the most mundane to the more complex.
 Should a specialty referral be necessary, we work closely with many local specialists for referrals.
 Student Health Services is a “specialist” in caring for the college-age population and promotes wellness through counseling and education regarding positive health behaviors.

 After-hours coverage is provided by the family physicians at Fort Lincoln Family Medicine Center.
 If a student has a medical problem or injury that cannot wait until routine office hours, the student should call the Providence Hospital operator at 202-269-7000 and identify himself or herself as a CUA student.
 The family practice physician will either give phone advice or ask the student to report to the emergency room at Providence Hospital.
 The student may also choose to visit any local emergency room of their choice.
 These instructions are on the Student Health Services answering machine and website.
 Providence Hospital is a Catholic community hospital run by the Daughters of Charity of St. Vincent de Paul and is located within one mile of the university.

 Fees and Billing

 There is no charge to be seen at Student Health Services.
 There are, however, fees for on-site lab testing, nebulization treatments and certain medical supplies.
 These fees are billed to student accounts.